Brandmark/Primary

-We provide the full range of services in relation to patent preparation and prosecution, including pre-filing advice on patentability, drafting of patent specifications in accordance with international best practice, filing applications in Australia and globally, and prosecuting them through to grant.
+When it comes to patent preparation and prosecution, DCC provides the full range of services.
+These include giving pre-filing advice on patentability, drafting patent specifications in accordance with international best practice, filing applications in Australia and overseas, and prosecuting them through to grant.
+Ultimately, the best person to deal with a patent application is a DCC attorney.

-A well drafted patent specification provides a solid foundation for later prosecution and enforcement.
-At DCC we draft patents specifications in view of international best practice in readiness for domestic and international patent filings.
+Good patent application drafting provides a solid foundation for later prosecution and enforcement and involves outlining the unique features and functionality of the invention to meet legal requirements for patent protection.
+At DCC, we draft patent specifications in line with international best practice to prepare for domestic and international patent filings.

-Drafting a new patent application requires a detailed technical understanding of an invention; a deep understanding of the commercial needs of the client; and knowledge of international best practice for drafting with the relevant technology.
-At DCC we pride ourselves on our highly qualified practitioners covering all technology areas.
+Drafting a new patent application requires a detailed technical understanding of the invention; a deep understanding of the commercial needs of the client; and knowledge of international best practice for drafting with the relevant technology.
+At DCC, we’re proud to have highly qualified practitioners covering all technological areas.
 In fact, over 50% of our attorneys hold PhDs and have post-doctoral experience.
-We are able to allocate resources most relevant to our clients’ inventions.
+We are also able to assign resources best suited to our clients’ inventions, making the drafting of patent applications even more seamless.

 Australian Filing Requirements